Understanding Water Tanks as Pressure Vessels

 Types of water tanks: From gravity-fed to pressurized

-Water tanks vary, from gravity-fed tanks, which rely on elevation for water flow, to pressurized tanks designed to contain water under certain pressures.
+Water tanks vary widely, ranging from gravity-fed tanks that rely on elevation for water flow to pressurized tanks engineered to withstand certain internal pressures.

 Key characteristics of pressure vessels

-Pressure vessels are built to handle specific pressures, often with reinforced walls, safety valves, and specialized materials.
+Pressure vessels are designed to manage specific pressure levels and often include reinforced walls, safety valves, and specialized materials.
+These features ensure their reliability under demanding conditions.

 Factors determining if a water tank is a pressure vessel